 One might argue that balance-of-power dynamics can operate to counter any power imbalances that arise in multipolarity.
-No state can dominate another if the other states coalesce firmly against it.10 Indeed, this might be seen as an advantage that multipolarity has over bipolarity, since great-power balancing coalitions are not feasible in a world with only two great powers.
+No state can dominate another if the other states coalesce firmly against it.
+10 Indeed, this might be seen as an advantage that multipolarity has over bipolarity, since great-power balancing coalitions are not feasible in a world with only two great powers.
 But threatened states rarely form effective balancing coalitions in time to contain an aggressor.
 As Chapter 8 demonstrated, threatened states prefer buck-passing to balancing, but buck-passing directly undermines efforts to build powerful balancing coalitions.

 But even when threatened states do balance together in multipolarity, diplomacy is an uncertain process.
 It can take time to build a defensive coalition, especially if the number of states required to form a balancing alliance is large.
 An aggressor may conclude that it can gain its objectives before the opposing coalition is fully formed.
-Finally, geography sometimes prevents balancing states from putting meaningful pressure on a state threatening to cause trouble because they are separated from each other by a large body of water or another state.11
+Finally, geography sometimes prevents balancing states from putting meaningful pressure on aggressors.
+For example, a major power may not be able to put effective military pressure on a state threatening to cause trouble because they are separated from each other by a large body of water or another state.